Our Institute

 We also fulfill the land-grant mission through our Smith Center for International Sustainable Agriculture, which provides learning opportunities for students and outreach around the world, and our nationally recognized State Botanical Garden of Tennessee.

 From the outset of the Institute’s years, students, stakeholders, and all Tennessee citizens have been the focus of our work.
 We seek to support food, fiber, and energy systems; enrich the economy; enhance biodiversity and environmental quality; develop the workforce; and strengthen the health of humans and animals.
-Learn more about this work in our 2018-2028 strategic plan, A Decade of Excellence.
+Learn more about this work in our 2025-2030 strategic plan, Growing Excellence.

 The state is our campus, and our vision, mission, and values are at the core of the work we do.